RednibCoding/svelte-pwa-template/README.md

 In `rollup.config.js` there is a flag called `isProduction`.
 This variable gets replaced via @rollup/plugin-replace by either `false` when in development build _(when started with 'npm run dev')_ or `true` when in production build _(when started with 'npm run build'_.
-This way, you can check on ´isProduction´ in your code during runtime, to determine whether you are in dev- or production build.
+This way, you can check on `isProduction` in your code during runtime, to determine whether you are in dev- or production build.

 Example: to log the build mode to the console
 ```